 1. They're culturally aware

-A primary culprit of failed projects is that of poor culture.
+A primary culprit of failed projects is poor culture.

-The importance of building a continuous improvement culture has been written about by ourselves, but it’s worth looking at it through a leadership lens.
+We've written about the importance of building a continuous improvement culture, but it’s worth looking at it through a leadership lens.

 The role of the improvement leader involves spearheading the planning, executing, and tracking of a change portfolio, either within a team, business unit, division, or entire organization.